 How you can help

-If you have Japanese Beetles in your yard, please collect a few and bring them to the Museum.
+Last year was amazing: 215 Citizen Scientists brought in 2,235 specimens, from Boulder to Pueblo, enabling us to produce a comprehensive distribution map of the beetle for the Metro area.
+This year, we would like to see if the beetles invaded areas that were not affected last year: eastern Lakewood, Wheat Ridge, Arvada, Commerce City, Thornton, and Broomfield to Loveland.
+If you live there, or somewhere where Japanese Beetles are newly arriving in 2018, please collect a few and bring them to the Museum.
 They can come dead or alive in a sealed container or plastic bag.
 The preferred storage is in 70% rubbing alcohol in a tight container.
 Please bring them to the security desk at the Staff and Volunteer Entrance, attn.
 Frank Krell/Japanese Beetle Project, and attach a note with:

 - the location (address) where the beetles were found